Humpback Whales, Seals and Sea Otter Watch By Kayak~ Moss Landing:

 Join Blue Water Ventures for an incredible day on the water.
 Our plan is to meet and paddle through the clam water of North Moss Landing Harbor.
 If conditions permit, we will paddle off shore in search of Humpback Whales and other wildlife of Monterey Bay National Marine Sanctuary.
 The location of Humpback Whales are hard to predict on any given day, but they have been very close to shore over the last few months.

-We reserve the right to change our plan on the morning of the trip as well as refund a participant who we feel is not well suited for this level of kayaking.
-On the morning of the trip, we may decide to observe wildlife in Moss Landing Harbor and Elkhorn Slough rather than kayak offshore if we feel that conditions are not acceptable to paddle in the bay.
-No first time kayakers permitted on this more advance level paddle.
+We reserve the right to change our plan on the morning of the trip depending upon weather conditions.
+We may decide to observe wildlife in Moss Landing Harbor and Elkhorn Slough rather than kayak offshore if we feel that conditions are not acceptable to paddle in the bay.
+No first time kayakers permitted.
 Participants need to be comfortable with following instructions while in open ocean, swell and wind chop.

 * Ages 14 and above when accompanied by parent or legal guardian in kayak *